hraban/opus/README.md

 [![travis-ci status](https://api.travis-ci.org/travis-ci/travis-web.svg?branch=master "tarvis-ci build status")](https://travis-ci.org/hraban/opus)

-*WARNING: This version is not yet released!
-No backwards compatibility is guaranteed in the API until this notice is removed from the README.*

 ## Go wrapper for Opus

 This package provides Go bindings for the xiph.org C libraries libopus and